Ayyayush/devTinder/src/homeword.md

 Think of inverse Querying also ..means users who don't pass this query Schema.pre("save")function
 Never Trust Request Body always think of corner cases

+## Day-13
+Write the code with proper validationsfor POST /request/reviews/:status/:requestId Though process - POST vs Get
+Read about ref and populate
+Create Get /user/requests/recieved with all the checks and responses